 Description of the Proposed Action: Bonneville Power Administration (BPA) proposes to construct the Vancouver Control Center (VCC) project at the J.D.
 Ross Substation and Regional Operations and Maintenance Facility (Ross Complex), located in Vancouver, WA.
 The new VCC building would functionally replace the existing Dittmer Control Center and other business function office spaces, increasing BPA's ability to modernize its control center systems, and consolidate BPA workgroups in a more efficient, purpose-built space.
-Additionally, BPA also proposes to construct a new stormwater conveyance system and detention pond on the Ross Complex, and to construct a new permanent asphalt parking lot to support staff working at the Technical Services Building (TSB).
-This CX has been updated to reflect the installation of new fiber optic cable and a new gravel parking lot, and the replacement of a perimeter security fence, as described further below.
+Additionally, BPA also proposes to construct a new Ross Central Stormwater Facility (RCSF) conveyance system and detention pond, and construct a new paved parking lot (Parking Lot F) to support staff working at the Technical Services Building (TSB).
+New fiber optic cable would be installed and new temporary gravel parking lots (Parking Lots D and E) would be developed to accommodate the temporary construction staff working onsite during the VCC project.
+This CX has been updated to include the results of a cultural resources Section 106 consultation related to an Area of Potential Effect expansion to accommodate a location shift for the stormwater pond and fiber optic cable and Ellen Davis Trail reroutes to allow space for the stormwater pond's new location and underground conveyance pipe system.